What Are the Differences Between Natural Chewing Gum and Regular Gum, and Which Is Better for Your Health and the Planet?

 How Can You Choose Chewing Gum That Aligns with Your Values?

-The United Kingdom offers multiple trustworthy natural gum brands which provide various flavour options at different price levels, along with their dedication to environmental biodegradability standards.
+The United Kingdom offers multiple trustworthy natural gum brands that provide various flavour options at different price levels, along with their dedication to environmental biodegradability standards.

 Which Type of Chewing Gum Should You Choose?